Blu-Pulse/bluepulse-trading-system/README.md

-# bluepulse-trading-system
+# BluePulse Trading System
-Modular AI-powered stock trading infrastructure for BluePulse Capital
+This project implements an agentic AI stock trading system using Alpaca and modular strategy agents.